jsinoimeri/OS-Course-Cpp/README.md

               Part 1 -> Answers to the concept questions in the pdf file on course website.

               Part 2 -> Two different implementation of a simple prototype of an ATM machine system that uses IPC services (message queues).
-The first implementation uses processes while the second uses posix threads.
+The first implementationuses processes while the second uses posix threads.